Advice to other Families having Loved Ones Deceased Overseas.

 2) Advice for Families Facing Similar Situations (Especially in Third World Countries)

 2. Respect local authorities.
-Police may be underpaid or undertrained especially in third world countries, but approaching them respectfully can help gain cooperation.
+Police may be underpaid or undertrained especially in third world countries, but approaching them respectfully can help gain some cooperation.

 3. Overcome communication barriers.
 Use translators or local contacts.
 Record everything you see or hear.
 Best to set this up before you go over if you can.